What is happiness, and how can you be more happy? Experts from the happiest countries share their tips

 What is happiness?

-In fact, Professor Emeritus John Helliwell of the University of British Columbia, co-editor of the World Happiness Report, told BBC that the study isn’t really about the emotion of happiness at all — or at least, not how we usually think of happiness; it’s more tied to the contentment that comes from a high quality of life.
+In fact, John Helliwell, a professor emeritus at the University of British Columbia and co-editor of the World Happiness Report, told the BBC that the study isn’t really about the emotion of happiness at all — or at least not how we usually think of happiness.
+It’s more tied to the contentment that comes from a high quality of life.

 “Happiness is not just about the emotional part, i.e., feeling joyful and happy,” Wahlbeck explained.
 “There is also a deeper side to it, a feeling of living a meaningful life and having a good quality of life.”

 Wiking said happiness is a broad concept.
-Happiness can mean different things to different individuals, but among the happiest people there tend to be areas of overlap.
+It can mean different things to different individuals, but among the happiest people there tend to be areas of overlap.

-Many associate Finland not with overt gaiety but with “sisu” — a quintessentially Finnish trait that’s roughly synonymous with grit or resiliency or the ability to persevere with dignity even when faced with seemingly insurmountable obstacles.
-It’s been used to explain the small nation’s ability to stave off invading Russian Soviet forces and maintain independence during World War II, with the New York Times running the headline “Sisu: A Word that Explains Finland” in 1940.
+Many associate Finland not with overt gaiety but with “sisu” — a quintessentially Finnish trait that’s roughly synonymous with grit or resilience, or the ability to persevere with dignity even when faced with seemingly insurmountable obstacles.
+It’s been used to explain the small nation’s ability to stave off invading Soviet forces and maintain independence during World War II.
+In 1940 the New York Times ran the headline “Sisu: A Word That Explains Finland.”

 “What I miss the most, I realize when I enter Zimbabwe, are the smiles,” she said, among “those people who don’t have much, compared to Western standards, but who are rich in spirit.”